JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 <tab title="DevKit">

-> Existing DevKit-based projects can be converted to use [Gradle setup](gradle_prerequisites.md#adding-gradle-support-to-an-existing-devkit-based-intellij-platform-plugin) where managing dependencies is fully automated.
+> Existing DevKit-based projects can be converted to use [Gradle setup](gradle_prerequisites.md#adding-gradle-support-to-an-existing-devkit-based-intellij-platform-plugin) where dependency management is fully automated.
 >
 {type="tip"}